alopezrivera/MATMOS/README.md

 ![alt text](tests/coverage/coverage.svg ".coverage available in tests/coverage/")

 MATMOS is a direct and inverse atmospheric model library.
-Currenty MATMOS supports the International Standard Atmosphere model.
+Currently it supports the International Standard Atmosphere model.

 MATMOS allows you to calculate the temperature, pressure and density of the atmosphere